IreneKilgannon/pands-project/README.md

 # Summary statistics grouped by species.
 Transpose the result to make easier comparisons between the species.
 summary_by_species = f"Summary statistics grouped by species \n{iris.groupby('species').describe().transpose()} \n\n"
 ```

-Transposing the results of the summary statistics grouped by species gives a more readable form of the table.
-Without  transposing the results a table of 3 rows and 32 columns was created!
-The transposed table is much more readable and making direct comparisons is easier.
+The [groupby method](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.groupby.html) is used to group by the results of a method, such as describe() by a specific column or list of columns.
+When groupby was used on the species column, the result was a difficult to read table of 3 rows and 32 columns.
+This [blog](https://www.angela1c.com/projects/iris_project/investigating-the-iris-dataset/) suggested transposing the results of the groupby species to give more readable results.
+The [transpose method](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.transpose.html) converts rows into columns and vice-versa.
+Now it is much easier to make direct comparisons between the species for each variable.

-COMMENT

 Summary statistics grouped by species
 ||||||